ihorlysenko-dev/DiscordTranslatorBot/README.md

 A Discord bot that detects and translates messages into 133 supported languages using slash commands and context menu options.
 User language preferences are saved automatically — even after restarts.

-Works everywhere except in DMs — you can even use it in other channels, and only you will see the translated messages!
+Works anywhere — you can use it in all channels or DMs, and only you will see the translated messages!

 ---